Department of Political Science

 The department is happy to train research students and invite visitors generally interested in Comparative Politics and International Relations of South Asia.
 We are engaged with projects concerning:

-- The State & Governance
+- State Capacity & Governance in South Asia

 We research governance at the local, national and global levels.
 We engage with comparative and historically grounded social science.